Hyracotherium: Taxonomy and evolution

 The type species, H. leporinum, is now regarded as a paleothere, rather than a horse proper.
 Most other species of Hyracotherium are still regarded as equids, but they have been placed in several other genera, such as Arenahippus, Minippus, Sifrhippus, Xenicohippus, Pliolophus, Protorohippus and the resurrected Eohippus.
 At one time, Xenicohippus was regarded as an early brontothere.
 The main stream of horse evolution occurred on the North American continent.

+Palaeobiology

+Palaeoecology

+Hyracotherium is believed to have been a browsing herbivore that ate primarily soft leaves as well as some fruits and nuts and plant shoots.
+Dental microwear indicates that it was a folivore that facultatively ate non-fibrous food such as fruits and seeds when they were available.